jadecobra/python_tdd_exercises/source/functions.rst

     TypeError: w_positional_and_keyword_arguments() got multiple values for argument 'last'

-  Python_ assumes I am sending in 2 values since ``last`` is both the second argument and passed in as a keyword argument
+  Python_ cannot tell the difference between the 2 values since ``last`` is both the second argument and passed in as a keyword argument

 * I change the order of names in parentheses